- Campus Life

 - About Plattsburgh

 Students are required to receive a minimum wage of $7.25 per hour and not more than a maximum wage of $9.00 per hour.
-Students are not eligible for overtime and/or holiday pay.

 Students can work a maximum of 20 hours per week when classes are in session and 40 hours per week during the winter break and summer vacation.
 Maximum hours are based on the work week of Thursday through Wednesday.